awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/fsx-for-lustre/README.md

 Make sure to delete any other resources you have created such as security groups via the AWS Console or using awscli.

 ## 5.0 Known Issues:
-When you rerun the `eksctl create iamserviceaccount` to create and annotate the same service account multiple times, sometimes the role does not get overwritten.
+ - When you rerun the `eksctl create iamserviceaccount` to create and annotate the same service account multiple times, sometimes the role does not get overwritten.
 In such a case you may need to do one or both of the following -
 1. Delete the cloudformation stack associated with this add-on role.
 2. Delete the `fsx-csi-controller-sa` service account and then re-run the required steps.
 If you used the auto-script, you can rerun it by specifying the same `filesystem-name` such that a new one is not created.

+ - When using an FSx volume in a kubeflow notebook, the same PVC claim can be mounted to the same notebook only once as either the workspace volume or the data volume.
+Create two seperate PVCs on your FSx volume if you need to attach it twice to the notebook.